How to Build an Affiliate Program That Works

 As you can see, the affiliate model is essentially simple, and businesses like that they can create greater exposure for their brand without exposing themselves to risk.
 How effective are these programs, though, really?
 Well, industry statistics make that pretty clear:

-- According to the 2016 IAB/PwC Internet Ad Revenue Report, the performance-based pricing model that includes affiliate programs accounts for 64.0% of all online ad revenue, versus 34.6% spent on impression-based ads and 1.4% spent on a hybrid model.
+- • The performance-based pricing model that includes affiliate programs accounts for 64.0% of all online ad revenue, versus 34.6% spent on impression-based ads and 1.4% spent on a hybrid model.

-- In a report Forrester Consulting conducted for Rakuten Affiliate Network in 2016, almost 9 out of every 10 advertisers described affiliate programs as either “important” or “very important” to their approach.
+- • 9 out of every 10 advertisers described affiliate programs as either “important” or “very important” to their approach.
 Most publishers said that the affiliate model brought in greater than 20% of their yearly revenue.

-- The same Forrester study found that the affiliate marketing industry will expand at a compound annual growth rate of 10.1% through 2020, at which point its projected size will be $6.8 billion.
+- • The affiliate marketing industry will expand at a compound annual growth rate of 10.1% through 2020, at which point its projected size will be $6.8 billion.

 Despite those incredible numbers, it is always smart to look at what could go wrong.
 What are possible negatives of affiliate marketing?

-- Control – Make sure that you are watching the behavior of your affiliates, advises SEO consultant Rae Hoffman-Dolan in Open Forum.
+- • Control – Make sure that you are watching the behavior of your affiliates.
 Your brand can look questionable by association if a “rogue affiliate” is sending spam e-mails, creating inflated expectations (false advertising), or inappropriately using intellectual property.
 “Set strict promotional guidelines,” says Hoffman-Dolan, “and monitor your affiliate partners to ensure that they remain in compliance with them.”

 How to successfully build your affiliate program